My name is Otto Kokstein, and I am a student in the Czech Republic with the goal of studying nuclear engineering in the future.

 Process

-Strings (in-game texts) are localized in xTranslator and textures are edited in Photopea.
+Strings (in-game texts) were localized in xTranslator and textures edited in Photopea.
 Enderal's cinematics were localized by burning subtitles into them (I have posted a guide detailing the exact process I used, if you are interested).

 More info about the process of localization itself can be found here.